eugenesang/Instagram-Multi-Feature-Bot/README.md

    Example commands:

+   - ```sh
+     python run.py -d -cm "Hello, this is a example message" -ht "python" -del 5
+     ```
-   - `python run.py -d -cm "Hello, this is a example message" -ht "python" -del 5` The bot will start to search for users in "python" hashtag and will send a message to each of them.
+     The bot will start to search for users in "python" hashtag and will send a message to each of them.
 The delay time between each message is 5 seconds.

+   - ```sh
+     python run.py -c -cm "Nice post" -ht "beats" -del 8 -a
+     ```
-   - `python run.py -c -cm "Nice post" -ht "beats" -del 8 -a` The bot will start to search for users in "beats" hashtag and will comment in the most recent posts to each of them.
+     The bot will start to search for users in "beats" hashtag and will comment in the most recent posts to each of them.
 The delay time will be 8 seconds and also when you run command bot will ask you for the account you want to use because of "-a" param.

-3. Follow the prompts in the terminal to provide necessary information, such as login credentials, comments, hashtags, etc.
+4. Follow the prompts in the terminal to provide necessary information, such as login credentials, comments, hashtags, etc.

-4. Sit back and let the bot automate the desired actions on Instagram!
+5. Sit back and let the bot automate the desired actions on Instagram!

 ### Notes: